reinierdevalk/abtab/README.md

 #### Windows
 To install or update Python, run the Cygwin `setup` tool.

+### Installation path
+#### macOS, using Homebrew
+Homebrew installs Python in `/usr/local/opt/`.
+You can confirm the installation path with

+    $ brew --prefix python

+Homebrew automatically adds a symlink to the Python executable in `/usr/local/bin/`.
+This makes `/usr/local/bin/` the installation path to be added to the system `PATH` (if it is not on it yet).

+#### macOS, other cases
+If Python is installed through another package manager, or manually, its installation path can vary.
+Common Python installation paths are `/Library/Frameworks/Python.framework/Versions/<version>/bin/`, `/usr/local/bin/`, or `/usr/bin/`.
+To locate the installation path, run

+    $ which python

+If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.

+#### Windows, using Cygwin
+Cygwin installs Python in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
+You can confirm the installation path by running

+    $ which python

+#### Windows, other cases
+If Python is installed through another package manager, or manually, its installation path can vary.
+Common Python installation paths are `C:/Python<version>/`, or `C:/Users/<Username>/AppData/Local/Programs/Python/Python<version>/`.
+To locate the installation paths, run

+    $ which python

+If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.

+#### When the installation path has been located
+Finally, to ensure that Python is available in the CLI, confirm that the installation path is on the system `PATH` by running

+    $ echo $PATH

+### Verifying installation
+To verify that Python is now installed correctly, run

+    $ python --version

 ## Java
 The current version of `abtab` requires Java 11.0.1 or higher.
 To verify whether Java is installed and meets the minimum required version, run